About Meghan

 A word from Meghan.

-I have a teenage daughter and two slightly younger boys who are inexplicably the same size despite being two years apart.
+I have a teenage daughter and two teenage sons who are inexplicably the same size despite being two years apart.
 Collectively we love all the sports, musical theater, board games, mystery books and The Great British Bake-off.
 My husband is taller than me, smarter than me, kinder than me, and has a better accent.
 Raised in England, he has brought the love of tea, BBC cop shows, and Arsenal FC to our household.

 Our crew spent March to June of 2020 holed up in our house, failing at sourdough bread and the plank challenge.
 We spent June and July alternately cleaning out the home representing thirty-five years of my parents’ lives and swimming in slightly shark invested waters off the shores of Cape Cod.